 about Becca + Nathan

-We are husband-and-wife potters wood-firing on an old homestead in central Vermont.
+we are husband-and-wife potters wood-firing our handmade pottery on an old homestead in Vermont

 One day, ten years ago, the phone rang in Becca's pottery studio.

 It was Nathan - a potter in Vermont and a total stranger at the time- calling to see if Becca would teach a clay workshop at his studio.

 Two hours into the phone call, we were still happily talking . . . and three months later, we were engaged.

 We decided we would live and work on an old hill farm in rural Vermont.
 But there was much work to be done to make it happen.

 We soon began collecting bricks for the wood-fired kiln we had both dreamed of, and spent our first five years together designing and building ourselves such a kiln, under a barn, and a timber frame studio that today houses Two Potters.

 We designed + built our wood-burning kiln over 3 years.
 Our pottery is fired day + night for 4 full days, during which time we stoke the kiln with scrap slab wood to a temperature of over 2300 degrees Fahrenheit.
 The ash from the burning wood makes a natural glaze on the pottery.

 The kiln cools for a week before we can unload the 1200+ pieces that fill the two chambers.